zverok/zverok.github.io/_posts/2020-05-16-ruby-as-apl.md

 # └─────────┘
 ```

-`#reduce` here is the same `Enumerable#reduce`.
+`#reduce` here is the same `Enumerable#reduce`, and `#flatten(1)` also behaves the usual way, making 2-dimensional array into 1-dimensional.
 The important feature is that APL-style arrays are summing up element-wise, so now we have a sum of all 9 matrices, representing _how many alive neighbors_ (including itself) every cell had.

 Now, it should be noticed, that only cells with 3 or 4 should be alive in the next generation:
 * cell with 3 means "alive + 2 neighbors" (condition to live) or "empty with 3 neighbors" (condition to become alive)